4ndymcfly/42env-en/README.md

 <br>

 ## Tabs in LazyVim
-Each file opened will open in a different tab, allowing you to have multiple files open and switch between them easily.
+Every time you open a new file, it will open in a different tab, allowing you to have multiple files open and switch between them easily.
 It also notifies you if you are trying to close a tab without saving changes.

 <div align="center">
   <img src="img/015_nvim_tabs.png" alt="nvim_explorer">